SFDigitalServices/sf-dahlia-lap/README.md

 Running React/Javascript e2e tests:

-In order to run e2e tests you have to set 2 environment variables to login into Saleforce.
+In order to run e2e tests you have to:
+* set 2 environment variables to login into Saleforce.
+* run your server locally.

+**env variables**

 You have to set it in your environment and not in your .env file since it's being used only in Ruby and e2e runs in Javascript.

 Set: